prernaadvani/whatsprernacooking/_posts/2020-12-13-garlic-naan.md

 ![_config.yml]({{ site.baseurl }}/images/garlic naan/garlic naan 10.png)

 * Ready to roll and go!
 Sprinkle a little bit of flour on the top of one of the divided dough balls, and use a rolling pin to roll it out to an oval-rectangular shape.
-Lightly sprinking with flour before rolling prevents the dough from sticking to the pin.
+Lightly sprinkling with flour before rolling prevents the dough from sticking to the pin.

 ![_config.yml]({{ site.baseurl }}/images/garlic naan/naan 4.png)